Vita1ik/abandoned-objects-detection-project/README.md

 - `logic.abandon_threshold` - time in seconds before an unattended object is considered abandoned.
 - `logic.dist_threshold` - distance threshold used to associate a nearby person with an item.

-## Thesis Model Setup

-This project is structured for a fair thesis comparison of lightweight `YOLOv8`-based models.

-The recommended setup is:

-1. Use `YOLOv8s pretrained` as the official baseline model.
-2. Implement and train `YOLOv8 + MobileNetV3`.
-3. Implement and train `YOLOv8 + MobileNetV4`.
-4. Evaluate all models on the same dataset split and under the same runtime conditions.

-This setup is methodologically appropriate because:

-- all models remain in the same detector family;
-- the baseline is a real official pretrained model from Ultralytics;
-- the comparison is aligned with deployment on low-resource devices.

-### Recommended evaluation metrics

-- `mAP@0.5`
-- `mAP@0.5:0.95`
-- precision
-- recall
-- F1-score
-- FPS
-- latency per frame
-- model size
-- parameter count
-- memory usage

-For the abandoned-object task, it is also useful to report:

-- abandoned event detection accuracy;
-- false alarm rate;
-- average time to a correct alarm;
-- missed abandoned-object events.

-## Experiment Files

-Each thesis model has a separate experiment descriptor:

-- `configs/models/yolov8_baseline.yaml`
-- `configs/models/yolov8_mobilenetv3.yaml`
-- `configs/models/yolov8_mobilenetv4.yaml`
-- `configs/models/yolov8_ghostnetv2.yaml`

-These files describe which model variant is used and where its weights are expected to be stored.

-## MobileNetV3 Training Workflow

-The repository now includes an initial `YOLOv8 + MobileNetV3` training scaffold based on the official Ultralytics `TorchVision` backbone approach.

-Key files:

-- `configs/models/yolov8_mobilenetv3.yaml`
-- `configs/models/yolov8_mobilenetv3_lite.yaml`
-- `configs/architectures/yolov8_mobilenetv3.yaml`
-- `configs/architectures/yolov8_mobilenetv3_lite.yaml`
-- `train.py`

 ### Step 1.
 Verify that the architecture builds